Jean-Olivier Briand: Life

 Jean-Olivier Briand was born at Plérin, Brittany on January 23, 1715.
 He studied at the Seminary of St. Brieuc and was ordained a priest in 1739.
 In 1741 he left for Canada with another priest, Abbé René-Jean Allenou de Lavillangevin, and the newly appointed bishop for Quebec City, Henri-Marie Dubreil de Pontbriand for whom Briand served as vicar-general.
-He ministered to the dying at the battle of St. Foy (1760), and after the bishop's death was appointed administrator of the diocese which then included Acadia, Louisiana, and Illinois.
+He ministered to the dying at the Battle of Sainte-Foy, and after the bishop's death was appointed administrator of the diocese which then included Acadia, Louisiana, and Illinois.

 In the aftermath of the French and Indian War, when many colonists abandoned the country, Briand foresaw that a change of allegiance was inevitable.
 The Prefect of the Propaganda, Cardinal Castelli advised the Canadian clergy "to forget that they were French".
 His predecessor, Bishop Pontbriand, reiterated the principle that Christians should accord princes the respect and obedience which is their due (Romans 13:1-7).
 Briand was able to diplomatically adapt to the new regime and so managed to maintain the rights of the Church without causing a confrontation with the authorities.
 When the Treaty of Paris was signed in 1763, he ordered a Te Deum for the cessation of the Seven Years' War and praised General Murray for his humanity towards the conquered.
 Briand was consecrated Bishop of Quebec in Paris on March 16, 1766.

 When the Society of Jesus was suppressed in 1773, Briand forwarded a letter from the Holy See to the Jesuits in Pennsylvania and Maryland with a form acknowledging their acceptance of the decree, which they were to sign.
 However, he did not get involved beyond that, choosing not to engage in ecclesiastical matters outside his jurisdiction, so the priests remained free to manage their ministries and property.

 Briand's efforts contributed to the 1774 passage of the Quebec Act.
 The Act guaranteed free practice of the Catholic faith and removing mention of the Protestant faith from the oath of allegiance.
 On the other hand, it forbade the bishop from corresponding directly with Rome, and gave governors the right to oversee the appointment of parish priests and the selection of new ordinands.
-This Act was viewed in the Thirteen Colonies as one of the Intolerable Acts, and colonists decried the countenancing of "popery" in British territory..
+This Act was viewed in the Thirteen Colonies as one of the Intolerable Acts, and colonists decried the countenancing of "popery" in British territory.